icweb/laratrust-ui/readme.md

 ### Demo

 A demo for this package is available below.
 Please note certain features are disabled on the demo, such as editing and deleting users.
-The demo database is reset every night at 12:00 AM EST.
+The demo database is reset every hour.

 __Demo URL:__ [http://trusty-demo.icwebapps.com](http://trusty-demo.icwebapps.com)